NormandErwan/ArucoUnity/README.md

 ## Contributions

+If you have any question or comment, please [open a new issue](https://github.com/NormandErwan/ArucoUnity/issues/new).

-If you'd like to contribute, please fork the repository and use a feature branch.
+If you'd like to contribute, please [fork the repository](https://github.com/NormandErwan/ArucoUnity/fork) and use a feature branch.
 Pull requests are warmly welcome.

 ## Support